 Something as simple as pre-cutting holes for electrical cables and piping while units are still in the shops translates into huge savings—and fewer backaches—for the ship.
 When you consider that a Ford-class aircraft carrier is equipped with 13 million feet of cable, 600,000 feet of pipe and 1,800 major pipe assemblies, anything that can be done in advance of ship erect is a good thing.

-Jeff Bilodeau is a 10-year veteran shipbuilder.
-He serves as an acting general foreman on the final assembly platen and has worked with shipfitter apprentices as a craft instructor.
+A shipbuilder, who is a 10-year veteran, serves as an acting general foreman on the final assembly platen and has worked with shipfitter apprentices as a craft instructor.
 He said that apprentices have always felt overwhelmed by the size of the steel they are working with.

-And while one might think bigger means more difficult, larger superlifts are easier on the shipbuilder, Bilodeau said, because more work gets done off the ship.
+And while one might think bigger means more difficult, larger superlifts are easier on the shipbuilder because more work gets done off the ship.

-“We can stage the superlifts much easier on the platen,” he said.
+“We can stage the superlifts much easier on the platen,” said the shipbuilder.
 “It’s harder to get around, and there are tighter quarters, when you’re on the ship in the dry dock.
 The more work we can do on the platen, the easier it is on the shipbuilder.
 If it’s on the platen, we have cranes and forklifts to do the heavy lifting.
 If you’re on the ship, you are more dependent on your own muscle.”

 Part of this outfitting is the miles of cable that carry over three times more electrical power than a Nimitz-class carrier.
-“We got an A for thinking our way through the electrical challenges,” said Newport News Shipbuilding President Matt Mulherin.
+“We got an 'A' for thinking our way through the electrical challenges,” said a shipyard official.